danadrianmirea/minesweeper/README.md

-# Raylib Game Template
+# Raylib Minesweeper

-A modern, cross-platform game template built with raylib, supporting both desktop and web builds.
-This template serves as a foundation for creating games that can be deployed to multiple platforms, including itch.io.
+A modern implementation of the classic Minesweeper game built with raylib, supporting both desktop and web platforms.
+This project combines the timeless gameplay of Minesweeper with modern graphics and responsive design.

 ## Features

+- **Classic Minesweeper Gameplay**: Traditional minesweeper mechanics with a modern twist
-- **Cross-Platform Support**: Build for desktop and web platforms
+- **Cross-Platform Support**: Play on desktop or in your web browser
 - **Responsive Design**: Dynamic resizing support for desktop, web, and mobile web
-- **Render to Texture**: Advanced rendering approach for consistent visuals across platforms
+- **Modern Graphics**: Clean and polished visual design
-- **Automated Builds**: Automatic zip generation for easy itch.io deployment
+- **Automated Builds**: Easy deployment to itch.io or other platforms
-- **CMake Integration**: Modern build system for desktop platforms
-- **Emscripten Support**: Web builds via Emscripten

 ## Building the Project